crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 }
 ```

-This *prompt* format allows the model (🤖) to "communicate" directly with the execution environment (⚙️), automating code validity verification and the feedback loop as we can directly test he output of the model against the prompt itself.
+This *prompt* format allows the model (🤖) to "communicate" directly with the execution environment (⚙️), automating code validity verification and the feedback loop as we can directly test the output of the model against the prompt itself.

 If the generated code is invalid or doesn't pass the test, the cycle repeats.
 If the code is valid, we exit the loop.